-A. Reading Remediation - If a middle grades student scores Level 1 or Level 2 on FCAT 2.0 Reading, the student must enroll in and complete a remedial course or content area course in which remediation strategies are incorporated into course content delivery.
-All diagnostic, placement, progress monitoring, and reading program strategies will be conducted in accordance with the Sarasota K-12 Comprehensive Reading Plan as required by [FS 1001.62(8)].
+- A. Reading Remediation If a middle grades student scores Level 1 or Level 2 on the statewide, standardized Reading assessment, the student must enroll in and complete a remedial course or content area course in which remediation strategies are incorporated into course content delivery.
+All diagnostic, placement, progress monitoring, and reading program strategies will be conducted in accordance with the Sarasota K-12 Comprehensive Reading Plan as required by [FS 1001.62(8)]. - B. Mathematics Remediation - If a middle grades student scores Level 1 or Level 2 on the statewide, standardized Mathematics assessment, the student must receive remediation.

-\\Beginning with the 2013-2014 school year, each student's performance on the statewide standardized EOC assessment in civics education constitutes 30% of the student's final course grade.

-B. Mathematics Remediation - - If a middle grades student scores Level 1 or Level 2 on FCAT 2.0 Mathematics, the student must receive remediation.
 This remediation requirement will either be integrated into the student's required mathematics course at the next grade level, or the student will participate in an intensive remedial course.